 Think of this: There are about 1,400 Boeing 777s in service (about 650 in 2008), in over 60 or so different operators.
 A new procedure is being published, in the form of a checklist, and all 777 pilots and co-pilots in all these airlines are updated, trained, and capable or reacting to aircraft-threatening situations in real-time.
 And this is just one example!

-Can you imagine that in your organisation?
+Can you imagine that in your organization?
 A software development team finds a critical bug in a third-party that affects 1,400 classes.
 The bug is manifested in rear conditions, but has potentially catastrophic results for your clients.
 There are different 60 teams working on these classes.
 Following discovery of the bug, the team comes with a workaround until the 3rd party provides a fix.
 Within a week, all teams are familiar and trained on the new workaround.
-Moreover, another team has proof that their workaround has prevented such failure - the new procedure works!
+Moreover, another team has proof that their workaround has prevented such failure – the new procedure works!

-Can your organisation do this?
+Can your organization do this?

 Atul Gawande, author of The Checklist Manifesto, is a surgeon.
 He was approached by WHO (World Health Organisation) to help finding ways to reduce post-surgery illnesses and mortality.
 What he has found is groundbreaking.
 By devising and implementing an operating theatre checklist in 8 experiment hospitals, they scientifically proved that they can reduce fatality rate from over 400 to about 250 cases.
 Gawande himself and his crew found numerous cases where the checklist prevented unnecessary surgery complications and even death.
 The dead simple list of items to check at critical points of a surgery is helpful in literally reducing the number of dead people.